 N-acetylcysteine is a naturally occurring amino acid metabolite, derived from cysteine.
 While NAC itself does not occur in foods, its precursor cysteine is found in most high-protein foods as well as vegetables such as broccoli and Brussel sprouts.
 Many people augment their body’s NAC levels by taking it as a dietary supplement.
 NAC is a precursor of glutathione, a potent antioxidant found in all body tissues that plays a vital role in the detoxification of harmful substances.

 Antioxidants protect the body against toxic byproducts of normal cellular metabolism called free radicals.
-Free radicals interfere with the ability of cells to heal themselves, and free radical mediated reactions are thought by some scientists to contribute to the development of a wide range of maladies including neurodegenerative diseases like muscular sclerosis.
+Free radicals interfere with the ability of cells to heal themselves, and free radical mediated reactions are thought by some scientists to contribute to the development of a wide range of maladies including neurodegenerative diseases like multiple sclerosis.

 NAC has been proven to enhance T-cell production and some research indicates that it suppresses the replication of HIV in vitro.
 NAC is also a heavy metal chelator, binding to toxins like mercury and lead and helping to remove them from the body.